Swollen glands are a sign the body is fighting an infection. They usually get better by themselves in 2 to 3 weeks.

 Things you can do yourself

-Swollen glands should go down within 2 weeks.
+Swollen glands should go down within 1 to 2 weeks, depending on the cause.

 You can help to ease the symptoms by: